tomnific/Xpwnd/README.md

 - Derived data is shared with Xcode
 - Process Name still appears as Xcode

-Other than that, it's suprisingly stable
+Other than that, it's surprisingly stable

 <br>